Progressive Attention Networks for Visual Attribute Prediction: Network Architectures on Visual Genome

 In PAN, the convolution and pooling layers of VGG-16 network~\citep{VGG16}, pretrained on ImageNet~\citep{ImageNet}, are used, and three additional attention layers $\mathrm{att1}$, $\mathrm{att2}$ and $\mathrm{att3}$ are stacked on top of the last three pooling layers $\mathrm{pool3}$, $\mathrm{pool4}$ and $\mathrm{pool5}$ respectively as illustrated in Figure~\ref{fig:vg_net_architecture}.
 The attention functions of $\mathrm{att1}$ and $\mathrm{att2}$ take the local contexts $\mathcal{F}^l_{i,j}$ in addition to the query $q$ and the target feature $f^l_{i,j}$ to obtain the attention score $s^l_{i,j}$.
 The size of the local contexts is squared with that of the receptive fields of the next two convolution layers before the next attention by setting $\delta=2$.
 Two convolutions same as the next two convolution layers in CNN firstly encode the target feature and the local context, and are initiallized with the same weights as in CNN (Figure~\ref{fig:vg_att_architecture1}).
 This embedding is then concatenated with the one-hot query vector and fed to two fully connected layers, one fusing two modalities and the other estimating the attention score.
 In $\mathrm{att3}$, the attention function takes the concatenation of the query and the target feature and feed it to two fully connected layers (Figure~\ref{fig:vg_att_architecture2}).
 The attended feature $f^\mathrm{att}$ obtained from the last attention layer $\mathrm{att3}$ is finally fed to a classification layer to predict the attributes.

 The baseline networks also share the same architecture of CNN of VGG-16 network as in PAN (Figure~\ref{fig:vg_net_architecture}).
-In SAN, the soft attention described in Appendix~\ref{satt} is attached to the top of CNN.
-In HAN, the hard attention~\citep{showAtt} is attached to the top of CNN instead.
-The hard attention is implemented to maximize the marginal likelihood directly during training while the original paper maximized the variational lower bound of the marginal likelihood because of the large attention search space.
-For testing, we also directly calculated the marginal likelihood instead of picking a single prediction with the highest attention probability.
-This is possible because of relatively small search space of attention in our problem compared to the image captioning where the search space of attention increases exponentially depending on the lengths of sequences.
+The soft attention and the hard attention is attached to the top of CNN instead in SAN and HAN, respectively.
 The attention functions in the baselines consist of two fully connected layers taking the concatenation of the query and the target feature as in the attention function of $\mathrm{att3}$ in PAN.

 The proposed network and the baselines described above use the query for obtaining the attention probabilities and give us the pure strength of the attention models.
 However, the target object class, represented by the query, gives much more information than just attetion.
 It confines possible attributes and filters irrelevant attributes.
 For these reasons, we additionally experiment on a set of models that incorporate the target object class conditional prior for the attribute prediction.
 In these models, the query is fused with the attended feature $f^\mathrm{att}$ by an additional fully connected layer and the fused feature is used as the input of the classification layer.